csccm-iitd/.github/README.md

 Lastly, in the thrid thrust area, we work on **UQ for ML and ML for UQ**.
 Some representative work includes, (a) Gaussian Process Operator, (b) Distribution-free UQ in neural operator, and (c) Time-dependent reliability analysis with neural operator.

 **The three thrust areas closely interacts with each other**.
 We aim for a future where **machines autonomously discover physical laws, reason about the unknown, and collaborate with humans in real-time scientific exploration**

+For further details, please visit [www.csccm.in](https://www.csccm.in/).
+You can check our publications at [this link](https://scholar.google.com/citations?user=CoYoAQEAAAAJ&hl=en)

+If you are interested in our work, you may also be interested in the SciML webinar series [JHU-IITD SMaRT](https://github.com/JHU-IITD-SMaRT) that we are hosting in collaboration with Prof. Somdatta Goswami from Johns Hopkins University and my colleague Prof. Rajdip Nayek from the Indian Institute of Technology Delhi.